 Resident Didactics

-In addition to the Monday protected education time, we have CA 1 Basic exam and CA2/3 Advanced exam didactic sessions that are a mixture of in person lectures and podcasts from multiple sources.
-In 2019, we introduced Keyword sessions on Tuesday and Thursday mornings.
-These sessions focus on the previous year’s ITE keywords our residents did not perform well on.
+In addition to the academic half day protected education time, we have CA 1 Basic exam and CA2/3 Advanced exam didactic sessions that are a mixture of in-person lectures and podcasts/review materials from multiple sources.

-The Department of Anesthesiology has a robust Oral Boards curriculum, with many faculty serving as ABA board examiners and one former President of the ABA on staff.
-We perform formal Mock Oral exams about 4 to 5 times per year.
+The Department of Anesthesiology has a robust Oral Boards curriculum, with many faculty serving as ABA board examiners.
+We perform formal Mock Oral exams 4 to 5 times per year and hold mock OSCEs in the Spring for CA3s in preparation for the APPLIED exam.

 Resident Simulation Education